1. The list in brief

 How far should I sit from a 75-inch 4K TV?

-For optimal viewing, we recommend sitting around 75 inches away from a 75-inch 4K TV, or about 5.4 feet.
+For optimal viewing, we recommend sitting around 8 to 9 feet away.
 You can sit further back if you have the luxury of a larger room but you might start to miss out on the extra detail that a good 4K TV pulls out.

 You can read more in-depth details in our article What screen size should you buy .